DON’T TALK YOURSELF OUT OF HIRING A PROFESSIONAL JEWELRY PHOTOGRAPHER.

 Response to Excuse #1

-I’m a huge fan of Landscape photography…Ansel Adams and Peter Lik are two of my favorites and of course I have huge respect for all those talented National Geographic photographers that create amazing intimate images of animals of all shapes and sizes, but regardless of their talent photographing nature – it doesn’t mean that they would posses equal talent and expertise photographing jewelry.
+I’m a huge fan of Landscape photography…Ansel Adams and Peter Lik are two of my favorites and of course, I have huge respect for all those talented National Geographic photographers that create amazing intimate images of animals of all shapes and sizes, but regardless of their talent photographing nature – it doesn’t mean that they would possess equal talent and expertise photographing jewelry.

 We are one of the top new jewelry designers in the country.
 We always get the best.
 We have just hired one of the top editorial fashion photographers in the country to photograph our new designs.
 He has never shot jewelry before, but he is one of the most popular new stars in the Fashion Photography world.